100 Notable alumni of

 -

-Vladimir Ilyich Ulyanov, better known as Vladimir Lenin, was a Russian revolutionary, politician and political theorist who was the founder and first head of government of Soviet Russia from 1917 until his death in 1924, and of the Soviet Union from 1922 until his death.
-As the founder and leader of the Bolsheviks, Lenin led the October Revolution which established the world's first socialist state.
+Vladimir Ilyich Ulyanov, better known as Vladimir Lenin, was a Russian revolutionary, politician and political theorist.
+He was the first head of government of Soviet Russia from 1917 until his death in 1924 and of the Soviet Union from 1922 until his death.
+As the Bolsheviks' founder, Lenin led the October Revolution, which established the world's first communist state and short-lived soviet democracy.
 His government won the Russian Civil War and created a one-party state under the Communist Party.
 Ideologically a Marxist, his developments to the ideology are called Leninism.

 -